liboyue/Network-Distributed-Algorithm/README.md

 If you find this code useful, please cite our paper:
 ```
 @article{li2019communication,
-  title={Communication-Efficient Distributed Optimization in Networks with Gradient Tracking},
+  title={Communication-Efficient Distributed Optimization in Networks with Gradient Tracking and Variance Reduction},
   author={Li, Boyue and Cen, Shicong and Chen, Yuxin and Chi, Yuejie},
   journal={arXiv preprint arXiv:1909.05844},
   year={2019}